LM-Anna/MaturityScaleTools/README.md

 - 6 pictures (.PNG; 1-187 Ko) that are : the NA and NAEng picture when not photo is available for a maturity phase, the female logo, the male logo, the “go back” logo and the GitHub’s main page picture
 - A directory (Image_Fish) containing 35 fish pictures (.PNG; 44-883 Ko) to illustrate  the species/groups of species of the corresponding identification form

-**photo_guides.xlsx** : data table (.xlsx) with two spreadsheets that have the same data but one is in French (FINAL_FR) and the other one in English (FINAL_ENG).
+**photo_guides.xlsx** (13 columns/1387 rows) : data table (Excel format) with two spreadsheets that have the same data but one is in French (FINAL_FR) and the other one in English (FINAL_ENG).
 Both of these sheets list the same data : photos that may potentially be used in the identification guide and their associated data.
 This table has the same 13 columns as photo_mat.xlsx, plus two more columns :
 - Guides : code id “yes”, “no” or “na”, with “yes if the picture appears in the identification forms (maximum 2 photos should be selected for a single maturity stage for each species), all other choices should be classified under “no”, and “na” is used for the default NA picture;
 - Phase : maturity phase name on forms
 - Name : Name of the photo;